Swimming: Joseph Schooling fails to make semi-finals, will not defend 100m Olympic butterfly crown

 Schooling’s national record stands at 50.39s, which he achieved in the 2016 Rio Olympics.
 It earned him an Olympic record and a gold medal.

-Schooling’s compatriot Quah Zheng Wen also missed out on the semi-finals as he timed 52.39s.
+Schooling’s compatriot Quah Zheng Wen also missed out on the semi-finals with a time of 52.39s.

+Posting on Facebook, Team Singapore praised Quah's "valiant effort" and said it stands behind Schooling.

+"We are proud of your dedication and hard work.
+Thank you for always flying our Singapore flag with pride," it said.

 Catch the Olympics Games Tokyo 2020 LIVE with 14 dedicated channels on meWATCH.
 Sign in now at mewatch.sg/tokyo2020 and get into the action with Mediacorp, Singapore’s Olympics Network.